Biden lashes out at town hall questioner in heated exchange: ‘You’re a damn liar, man’

 Someone appeared to attempt to take the microphone away from the man in the audience, but Biden stopped them, saying, “let him go.”

 “Look, the reason I’m running is because I’ve been around a long time and I know more than most people and I can get things done,” Biden said.
 “And you want to check my shape?
-Let’s do push-ups together man, let’s run, let’s do whatever you wanna do.”
+Let’s do push-ups together man, let’s run, let’s do whatever you wanna do.

 "And number two, no one has said my son has done anything wrong and I did not, on any occasion," he continued, only to be cut off by the man in the audience who shouted that he “never said” Biden was “doing anything wrong.”